Written ByFelipe Bernardes

-However, giving up so easy on programming, especially in 2019, will only serve as a way to block your personal and professional development.
-Learning programming comes with a long list of advantages, including: development of logical reasoning; improvement of creativity; incentive to teamwork; and increased clarity, speed and fluidity of thought.
+However, giving up so easy on programming, especially in 2021 will only serve as a way to block your personal and professional development.
+Learning programming since childhood comes with a long list of advantages, including: development of logical reasoning; improvement of creativity; incentive to teamwork; and increased clarity, speed and fluidity of thought.

 For those considering to learn programming, keep on reading this article for a clearer view of the discipline.